 The Master’s in Healthcare Informatics is a 39-credit program that includes a field experience course and culminates in a capstone research course.
 This informatics in healthcare degree program was designed for working professionals who need to fit course work around their busy life and career responsibilities.
 Students study part time in the evenings and can complete the program in three calendar years by taking two courses each semester and one course each summer.

-Students complete the 27 core program credit requirements through interdisciplinary course work in Adelphi’s Schools of Education, Nursing and Business, as well as University College.
-The curriculum covers information systems, management, data communications, health care systems, and quantitative analysis.
+Students complete the 27 core program credit requirements through interdisciplinary course work in Adelphi’s Ruth S. Ammon School of Education, College of Nursing and Public Health and Robert B. Willumstad School of Business, as well as University College.
+The curriculum covers information systems, management, data communications, healthcare systems and quantitative analysis.
 Students who complete the 21-credit Advanced Certificate in Healthcare Informatics can use those credits toward the completion of this healthcare informatics degree.